AtyabShabandri/Geny-Regression/README.md

-# Geny-Regression
-This project was a task given by Gen-y club at SRM

 # The Task given to us
 You need to buy a house for your parents.
 Being an expert Data Scientist you got some data points of the houses in your locality and now have to work on finding your parents